-Service-Learning is a high impact teaching methodology that helps students meet their course learning outcomes, develop transferable “21st Century skills,” and develop a greater sense of civic responsibility and engagement.
+Service-Learning is a high impact teaching methodology that helps students meet their course learning outcomes, build transferable “21st Century skills,” and develop a greater sense of civic responsibility and engagement.
 Service-learning accomplishes this through the meaningful integration of community-based service with a course curriculum.
-The service helps students make real what they’re learning in their class, and critical reflective activities or assignments help students draw out the learning that goes beyond the content.
+The service provides opportunities for students to make real what they’re learning in their class, and critical reflection activities or assignments facilitate the extraction of learning that goes beyond the course content.

 Students in service-learning classes can volunteer off- or on-campus, typically with community-based organizations (CBOs) consisting of non-profit, government, or BC agencies.
 Students may also conduct research that benefit these agencies, develop tools for them, or conduct community outreach and education.
 Service-learning is intentionally built into the class, either as a single assignment or throughout the quarter.
 Orientations and syllabus content help prepare students for their experiences, while critical reflections and other assignments help them process throughout and after the experiences.
 Service-learning can appear in almost any course; here are some examples of what instructors offer at Bellevue College:

 - Nutrition – Students volunteer with local food banks to see the fight against food insecurity and malnutrition in their communities

 - Business Intelligence Capstone – Teams of students spend two quarters developing data warehousing systems for non-profits

 - Sociology – Students volunteer for 16 hours with local CBOs and apply sociological principles to the experience

 - Food Chemistry – Online students engage with meal sharing (e.g. soup kitchens) as a way to apply content knowledge in community settings